 Program-Specific Colors

-With the exception of the honors tassels, the color of tassels as well as the color of the velvet on the hoods worn by master’s and doctorate candidates are indicative of the academic subject area.
+With the exception of the honors tassels, the color of tassels are indicative of the academic subject area.

 The colors associated with these subject areas are as follows: